vinitapenmatsa/Triangle-Challenge/README.md

 I have used Java + Spring boot to implement the solution simply because spring boot is easy to setup and offers a wide variety of features for building services and web applications.<br>

-Application Exposes 2 APIs<br>
+Application Exposes The Following API<br>
 - getTriangleType :<br>
   takes an array of doubles and returns <br>
       - EQUILATRAL / ISOCELES / SCALENE based on sides.<br>
-      - INVALID if the given triangle does not satify properties of a triangle<br>
+      - INVALID TRIANGLE if the given triangle does not satify properties of a triangle<br>
-      - Unsupported Shape Exception if size of sides array > 3.<br>

-- isValidTriangle<br>
-  takes an array of doubles and returns <br>
-      - true if valid triangle<br>
-      - false if not.<br>
-      - Unsupported Shape Exception if size of sides array > 3.<br>
+      - Shape Not Supported if size of sides array > 3.<br>

 If needed the solution can be easily extended to any shape by
  - Implementing the shape interface if any shape other than a polygon Eg: circle , ellipse etc.<br>
  - Extending the Polygon Abstract class for any other n-sided polygon Eg: square , hexagon etc.<br>